 The central core of Cluj is walkable but there are also plenty of bus lines, taxis, or bikes for hire.
 I always prefer to walk as it’s easier to explore.
 One of my favourite areas to explore was around Union Square.
 Union Square itself is surrounded by many attractions including the Teleki and Banffy Palaces, a Franciscan Monastery, the first union church in the world, and Old St. Michaels Church which hosts murals dating back to the 15th century.
 The area around Union Square is filled with shops, and smaller alleyways and courtyards with older churches, medieval sections of walls etc. that are fun to explore as well.

 For the best view in the city be sure to go to Cetatuia Hill (Fortress Hill).
 It’s an easy walk from the city centre and not too steep at all.
 There are plenty of benches around to enjoy the view overlooking old town Cluj.

 Cluj is primarily a student town, which means it has lots of nightlife options including karaoke bars, clubs, cafes, and bars.
 My first night I club hopped until 5am.
 The second night was much quieter (especially since I had a 7am flight out the next morning) and we spent it at a really cool spot called Samsara Tea House.Visitors here sit on cushions by low tables and can order all kinds of drinks ranging from milkshakes to alcoholic beverages, and shisha.

 Cluj has a small airport making it easy to get out and fly to other European cities.
 There are also daily train routes to Budapest.
 If you are departing from Bucharest you can also take an overnight train back to the capital from Cluj.

-Romania is an amazing country with lots to offer.
-From busy city centres to picturesque medieval towns there is something for everyone, and 1 week in Romania is just enough time to get a good taste of it all.
+Romania is an amazing country with plenty to see and do.
+From busy city centres to picturesque medieval towns there is something for everyone.

 A Note on Travel Insurance in Romania